mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 into detail on the subject but some options for consideration are presented here:

 Mutable Time
-The past can be altered but certain alterations may result in the character’s present and future being altered in accordance with that change.
+The past can be altered but certain alterations may result in the character's present and future being altered in accordance with that change.
 The change might be so profound that the characters cannot return to their present because, the present they left, has simply ceased to exist.
 The best illustration of this is the character who travels back in time and does something that prevents him from being born (killing his great, great grandfather, for example).
 In the present he would no longer exist and so time changes to compensate.